TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Move the LoginDeniedConfiguration Rule to a separate class
 - Move the PageCacheable Rule to a separate class
 - Replace Hooks with more modern Signals
+- Move the ValidProtocol Rule to a separate class

 2015-04-28 Klaus Bitto <klaus@netcreators.nl>